 There are different methods of calculating a required rate of return based on the application of the metric.

-One of the methods of calculating the required rate of return is the Capital Asset Pricing Model (CAPM).
+One of the most widely used methods of calculating the required rate is the Capital Asset Pricing Model (CAPM).
 Under the CAPM, the rate is determined using the following formula: